grafana/grafana/docs/sources/installation/docker.md

 ### User ID changes

 In 5.1 we switched the id of the grafana user.
 Unfortunately this means that files created prior to 5.1 won't have the correct permissions for later versions.
-We made this change so that it would be easier for you to control what user Grafana is executed as (see examples below).
+We made this change so that it would be more likely that the grafana users id would be unique to Grafana.
+For example, on Ubuntu 16.04 `104` is already in use by the syslog user.

 Version | User    | User ID
 --------|---------|---------